mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

  - Recommendation: Start with fewer teams in your early roll-out.
  - Resource: https://docs.mattermost.com/help/getting-started/organizing.html

 - Determine and create key channels to support your users.
-Town Square and Off-Topic are built in channels in every team.
+Town Square and Off-Topic are built in channels in every team
  - Recommendation: Add a “Support” channel for your users to escalate questions.

 - (Optional) Migrate messages and channels from legacy systems